-If you’re a fan of adult coloring books, these brush tip markers are the perfect coloring instrument to do them justice.
+If you’re a fan of adult coloring books, these brush tip markers are acceptable coloring instruments for doing them justice.
 You’ll find that many adult coloring pages have both finely detailed areas and larger areas within the same image.
 The brush-tip markers can handle both types of areas easily.
 These markers are ideally suited for coloring on paper, unlike some competing products (like Sharpies, where the best use is on non-porous surfaces like plastic).

 The Leisure Arts brand brush tip markers are more affordable than many of your other options, and the quality is better than you’d expect, given the low price.

 The color range is beautiful, but it is better suited for some types of artwork than others.
 I’d consider it to be ideal for creating floral art, botanical art, landscape art, abstract art, geometric art, textile art and foodie art.
 I think it is less than ideal for fashion illustration, fashion sketching or portrait drawing — because there isn’t an adequate range of colors available for either Caucasian skin tones or the skin tones you’d need for drawing people of color.

 I’ve successfully used these markers to color images in a couple of different adult coloring books.
 One of them is filled with motivational quotes; the other is a botanical coloring book and sketch book.
 These are both wonderful examples of the types of artwork that make the best possible use of the color range you get with this set of markers.
 Take a look: